10xSebastian/tesseract/README.md

 Existing css frameworks often try to introduce new principles.
 You always have to learn the new concepts behind, what is not simplifying the use of them.

-This css framework is build upon existing software principles to help keeping things simple and manageable.
+This css framework is build upon existing software principles and terminology to help keeping things simple and manageable.

 ## Quick start guide

 ## Principles

+## Modules & Components
+With modules, concerns are separated.
+It's a self-contained unit that in a bigger context can be reused to execute the same action/functionality over and over again.
+Flexibility and reuseablity are the benefits of modules.

+A component, by definition, is a unit of composition.
+It the context of this css-framwork, a component is made up of multiple modules.

 ## CSS Normalization / CSS Reset
 CSSoP uses [normalize.css](https://necolas.github.io/normalize.css/) to make browsers render all elements more consistently and in line with modern standards.
 It precisely targets only the styles that need normalizing.